mlandis/phyddle/docs/source/workspace.rst

 ``train``
 ---------

-Training a network creates the following files in the ``workspace/train/my_project`` directory:
+Training a network creates the following files in the ``workspace/train/example``
+directory:

 .. code-block:: shell

-    network_nt200.cpi_adjustments.csv
-    network_nt200.hdf5
-    network_nt200.train_aux_data_norm.csv
-    network_nt200.train_est.csv
-    network_nt200.train_est.labels.csv
-    network_nt200.train_history.json
-    network_nt200.train_label_est_nocalib.csv
-    network_nt200.train_label_norm.csv
-    network_nt200.train_true.labels.csv

-For example, the network prefix ``sim_batchsize128_numepoch20_nt500`` indicated a network trained with a batch size of 128 samples for 20 epochs on the tree width size-category of max.
-500 taxa.
+    network_nt500.cpi_adjustments.csv
+    network_nt500.train_aux_data_norm.csv
+    network_nt500.train_est.labels.csv
+    network_nt500.train_history.json
+    network_nt500.train_label_est_nocalib.csv
+    network_nt500.train_label_norm.csv
+    network_nt500.train_true.labels.csv
+    ./network_nt500_trained_model/

-Descriptions of the files are as follows, with ``train_prefix`` omitted for brevity:
+The prefix ``network_nt500`` indicates the results are appropriate for tensors with tree width of 500.
+Descriptions of the files are as follows, with the prefix omitted for brevity:
-* ``network.hdf5``: a saved copy of the trained neural network that can be loaded by Tensorflow
+* ``./network_nt500_trained_model/``: a directory with a copy of the trained neural network that can be loaded by Tensorflow
 * ``train_label_norm.csv`` and ``train_aux_data_norm.csv``: the location-scale values from the training dataset to (de)normalize the labels and auxiliary data from any dataset
 * ``train_true.labels.csv``: the true values of labels for the training and test datasets, where columns correspond to estimated labels (e.g. model parameters)
 * ``train_est.labels.csv``: the trained network estimates of labels for the training and test datasets, with calibrated prediction intervals, where columns correspond to point estimates and estimates for lower CPI and upper CPI bounds for each named label (e.g. model parameter)